dotnet/docs/docs/architecture/cloud-native/leverage-containers-orchestrators.md

 ---
 title: Leveraging containers and orchestrators
-description: Architecting Cloud-native .NET Apps for Azure | Leveraging Containers and Orchestrators ms.date: 06/30/2019
+description: Leveraging Docker Containers and Kubernetes Orchestrators in Azure ms.date: 06/30/2019
 ---
 # Leveraging containers and orchestrators